 Gustav Nachtigal published his works after returning from Africa successfully.
 In 1882 Otto von Bismarck, back then Reich Chancellor, announced Gustav Nachtigal as consul general in Tunis.
 Two years later, Nachtigal was appointed commissioner for Germany-Westafrica and thus included in the German colonial politics.
 It is believed that Nachtigal did not enjoy this position and only agreed to it to end slavery in Africa.
 Nachtigal traveled to Kapitaï and Koba as well as to the Gulf of Guinea.
 He put several regions under the protection of Germany, including parts of Togo, Ghana, and Kamerun.

-At yovisto you can learn more about the developments in Africa during the 1880s in the lecture Empire: The Scramble for Africa by Professor Richard Evans at Gresham College.
+At yovisto academic video search you can learn more about the developments in Africa during the 1880s in the lecture Empire: The Scramble for Africa by Professor Richard Evans at Gresham College.

 References and Further Reading: